rust-lang/rust/compiler/rustc_ast/README.md

-The `rustc_ast` crate contains those things concerned purely with syntax – that is, the AST ("abstract syntax tree"), parser, pretty-printer, lexer, macro expander, and utilities for traversing ASTs.
+The `rustc_ast` crate contains those things concerned purely with syntax – that is, the AST ("abstract syntax tree"), along with some definitions for tokens and token streams, data structures/traits for mutating ASTs, and shared definitions for other AST-related parts of the compiler (like the lexer and macro-expansion).

 For more information about how these things work in rustc, see the rustc dev guide: